Hockey Jersey Quilts - The Complete Guide

 4. The Weight of a Hockey Jersey Quilt

 Your hockey jersey quilt will be heavier than the average T-shirt quilt.
 This is because we put a second layer of material behind mesh jerseys.
 We must "fill in" the holes somehow!
-Also, jersey material is heavy.
+Also, jersey material is just heavier.

 5. Travel vs. Home Jerseys